How to gamble from Tamil Nadu

 Thirteen states in India allow state lottery, and unfortunately, Tamil Nadu is not one of them.

-Lotteries have been banned in Tamil Nadu since 2003, and the ban prohibits state lotteries and the sale of tickets to lotteries based outside the state.
+Lotteries have been banned in Tamil Nadu since 2003, and the ban prohibits state lotteries, online lotteries, and the sale of tickets to lotteries based outside the state.

 And the “random draw” ban doesn’t stop there.
 In TN, residents aren’t even allowed to participate in giveaways.